habitat-sh/habitat/www/source/2017-07-14-Habitat-mysql-cluster.html.md

 Create three virtual machines on the cloud provider of your choice (when creating this post, I used AWS EC2).

 Why virtual machines and not containers?
 You certainly could create a cluster in containers, but I strongly prefer to use containers only for stateless portions of an application.
 A database is stateful part of an application and should be in a long lasting form of infrastructure, rather than an ephemeral one.
+Containers give you isolation, immutability, and the ability to schedule workloads.
+Databases are not schedulable, but by using Habitat you can still get isolation and immutability for your database software packages.
+Habitat gives your stateful portions of your application two of the three super powers of containers.

 When you set up your virtual machines, make sure that these ports are open.

 * 22 (ssh)
 * 9631 (tcp)
-* 9631 (udp)
 * 9638 (tcp)
 * 9638 (udp)